Comparison

 Free to Budget, No Subscription

 Monarch Money costs $14.99/month or $99.99/year after a 7-day trial.
 There is no free tier.
 FreeBudget gives you budgeting, tracking, net worth reports, and CSV exports without a subscription.
-Bank linking has a small per-account fee to help cover our costs, but the core budgeting experience is completely free.
+Bank linking has a small per-account fee to help cover our costs, but the core budgeting experience is free.

 Start Without Commitment